On1zuma/Todooli/README.md

 However, we also had a strong emphasis on creating a secure and safe platform for users.
 Our app ensures that each user only has access to their own data and data shared with them, making it a reliable tool for managing tasks and collaborating with team members.

+One of the challenges with using profile images in the Todooli app is ensuring the images are properly formatted and sized.
+To solve this issue, Todooli has implemented image validation checks to ensure that only images of the correct format are uploaded.
+If a user updates their profile image, the previous image will be deleted to ensure efficient use of storage space.
+Todooli also resizes the images to ensure that they are optimized for display on the app.
+These steps help to ensure a smooth and seamless experience for users when uploading and updating their profile images.

 ## Usefull links

 For a comprehensive guide on using Todooli, please follow these link: